Skip to main content

 Events do not fix weak demand; they concentrate trust around the accounts that matter.

-At Nyman Media, we treat events as part of the revenue operating system, not as a calendar of sponsorships.
+An event is one move inside the go-to-market plan, so it gets planned from the account list backward rather than from a calendar of sponsorships to fill.
 The first question is not “What event should we attend?”
 It is “Which accounts need momentum, what friction is slowing them down, and who needs to be in the room to change that?”

 Executive dinner